 Special education needs reforms take effect

-Reforms that aim to give children and young people with special educational needs and their parents a greater say in the support they receive have come into effect in England.
+Reforms that aim to give children and young people with special educational needs (SEN) and their parents a greater say in the support they receive have come into effect in England.

-Under the new system, "education, health and care plans" replace special needs statements, and parents can now express a preference for a greater range of schools.
+Parents can now express a preference for a greater range of schools.